Highlights

 Whoops Baghdad

-Yearning to watch "Whoops Baghdad" in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or stream the comedy TV series via subscription can be a challenge, so we here at Moviefone want to do the work for you.
+Looking to watch "Whoops Baghdad" on your TV or mobile device at home?
+Tracking down a streaming service to buy, rent, download, or play the comedy TV series via subscription can be a challenge, so we here at Moviefone want to do right by you.

-We've compiled a list of streaming and cable services – including rental, purchase, and subscription options – along with the availability of "Whoops Baghdad" on each platform.
-Now, before we get into the nitty-gritty of how you can watch "Whoops Baghdad" right now, here are some finer points about the BBC One show.
+Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Whoops Baghdad" on each platform.
+Now, before we get into the various whats and wheres of how you can watch "Whoops Baghdad" right now, here are some details about the BBC One show.

-You probably already know what the show's about, but just in case...
+Want to know what the show's about?
 Here’s the plot: "Whoops Baghdad is a BBC television comedy programme first broadcast from 25 January to 1 March 1973.
 The series stars Frankie Howerd, and was similar to his earlier programme Up Pompeii!, with the setting moved from Ancient Rome to mediaeval Baghdad.
 However, it was significantly less successful than its predecessor, only running for six episodes and is little remembered, although all episodes survive.
 The original proposed title, Up Baghdad, was rejected because it was felt that it might have been seen as supportive of the then-current Iraqi regime."

 "Whoops Baghdad" is currently available to stream via subscription, rental, or purchase on .